NillionNetwork/nillion-docs/docs/nada-numpy-introduction.md

-# Nada Numpy Introduction
+# Nada Numpy

-Nada Numpy is an opinionated clone of Numpy, seamlessly integrated with the Nada DSL.
+[nada-numpy](https://github.com/NillionNetwork/nada-numpy/) is an opinionated clone of Numpy, seamlessly integrated with the Nada DSL.
 It allows for fast and efficient manipulation of array structures using Nada DSL, while extending functionality to include interfacing with decimal numbers.

 One key difference between Numpy and Nada Numpy is that Nada Numpy enforces strong typing.
 Unlike Numpy, which dynamically changes types, Nada Numpy requires a strongly-typed interface, working with root families (`Integer`, `UnsignedInteger`, `Rational`, and `SecretBoolean`).